 Non-governmental initiatives have also increased in recent years, with a series of initiatives gaining media and political attention.
-Global Zero is an international campaign endorsed by over 100 high-level leaders which aims to elicit commitments from the NWS to eliminate nuclear weapons through phased and verified arsenal reductions.
-Another initiative is the Mayors for Peace 2020 Vision campaign which calls for the abolition of nuclear weapons and has been endorsed by over 3,200 Mayors from 134 countries and regions.
-Similarly, Parliamentarians for Nuclear Non-proliferation and Disarmament (PNND), a bipartisan organization bringing together over 700 parliamentarians from more than 75 countries, including several NWS, has released a "Parliamentarians' Declaration Supporting a Nuclear Weapons Convention."
-Other like-minded non-governmental initiatives include a joint statement by a group of Nobel Peace Prize Laureates calling for nuclear weapons elimination; the International Campaign to Abolish Nuclear Weapons (ICAN); and Abolition 2000 (over 2,000 organizations worldwide calling for a nuclear weapons convention).
+Global Zero is an international campaign endorsed by over 100 high-level leaders.
+It aims to elicit commitments from the NWS to eliminate nuclear weapons through phased and verified arsenal reductions.
+Global Zero has developed a "Global Zero Action Plan" for nuclear disarmament, and has commissioned extensive international opinion polls which demonstrate strong public support for nuclear weapons elimination.
+Another such initiative is the Mayors for Peace 2020 Vision campaign which calls for the abolition of nuclear weapons and has been endorsed by over 3,200 Mayors from 134 countries and regions.
+Similarly, Parliamentarians for Nuclear Non-proliferation and Disarmament (PNND), a bipartisan organization bringing together over 700 parliamentarians' Declaration Supporting a Nuclear Weapons Convention'.
+Other like-minded non-governmental initiatives include a joint statement by a group of Nobel Peace Prize Laureates calling for nuclear weapons elimination; the International Campaign to Abolish Nuclear Weapons (ICAN); and Abolition 2000 (over 2000 organizations worldwide calling for a nuclear weapons convention).

-In March 2009, UK Prime Minister Gordon Brown recommitted the UK to the goal of eliminating nuclear weapons and acknowledged the importance of disarmament in supporting non-proliferation.
+Political will for serious dialogue on nuclear disarmament has been demonstrated at the highest levels in several NWS recently.
+In March 2009, UK Prime Minister Gordon Brown recommitted to the goal of eliminating nuclear weapons and acknowledged the importance of disarmament in supporting non-proliferation, saying: "as possessor states we cannot expect to successfully exercise moral and political leadership in preventing the proliferation of nuclear weapons if we ourselves do not demonstrate leadership on the question of disarmament of our weapons."
 In April, Russian President Dmitry Medvedev and US President Barack Obama issued a joint statement committing their two nations to negotiating further nuclear stockpile reductions via a replacement for START.
 This was followed up by strong unilateral statements, first from Obama, then a few weeks later by Medvedev, which called for a nuclear-weapon-free world and recognized the linkage between progress on disarmament and support for nonproliferation.